spacetimeengineer/mupy/README.md

      * [Acknowledgments](#acknowledgments)
 <!--te-->

-# DISCLAIMER
-This system is in active development.
-The README.md here should be considered unreliable, unfinished and littered with errors (includin spulling erors) until this disclaimer is removed.
-I need to test certain things which require public status.
-Thankyou for your patience. - Mike

 # About

 μpy or mupy is a shorthand for python manufacturing utility and reffers to a new system development technology implemented in the form of a python pip installable package.
 The μpy package essentially proposes to the open source community in the form of a powerful tool, a model for designing, distributing and manufacturing technology with an emphasis on community, modularity, decentralization, scaling, customization, parametrization, encodability and certification.
 Currently mupy contains rendereings for quadrilions of parts for 3D print and exponentially more can become available with the help of users in the future.
+There is a hope I have that if this tech is accepted then it can be rebuilt in a far more powerful form one day we could teach ourselves how to become master builders.

 ## Overview